Here some of the most common questions about the Nordic countries.

-In the Nordic countries, you find one the best restaurants in the world - here just to mention the NOMA restaurant in Copenhagen.
+In the Nordic countries, you find one of the best restaurants in the world - here to mention the NOMA restaurant in Copenhagen.

-What you have to pack before going to the Nordic countries is very depending by what season you are travelling, because of the weather and the temperature changing during the different months during the year.
+What to pack before you are traveling to the Nordic countries is very depending on the season.
+It is because of the weather and the temperature changing during the different months during the year.

 Get here information about what`s behind the stars in the different Nordic countries